Uniqcoda/contact-app-api/docs/spec.md

 interface ICreateContactResponse {
 	id: string; // the auto generated id of the new contact
 	createdAt: string; // the ISO date of when the contact was created
+	isBlocked: boolean;
-	contact: ICreateContact;
+	value: ICreateContact;
 }
 ```

 Returns status code `400` if contact was not successfully created.

-## 4. To update a contact by id
+## 4. To update/block a contact by id

 ```
 PATCH /contacts/:contactID